 |U-Value||No less than 4.0|

 UNDERFLOOR HEATING FOR WOODEN FLOOR INSTALLATION TIPS

 The system is quick and easy to install and there are a variety of options.
 Below are some tips to ensure successful installation of the system with a wooden floor.

 An expansion gap should be left around edges of the room, but this can easily be hidden with a skirting board.
 The expansion gap around the room should be a 3/8″ (10mm) minimum, but we recommend checking with the manufacturer or referencing to their installation instructions for the expansion gap width.

 Ensure correct moisture content

 Wood is a natural material which absorbs humidity around it meaning that the moisture content varies depending on the environment.
-If you were to lay new wood floor with too high moisture content in a very dry house, the wood would dry which would cause shrinking and opening up gaps between the floor boards.
+If you were to lay the new wood floor with too high moisture content in a very dry house, the wood would dry which would cause shrinking and open up gaps between the floorboards.
 The floor would also become noisy with creaks as it pulled away from the floor joists.